Book cover

 Dropbox, the cloud storage and file sharing service, provides another example of an MVP that did not involve making actual software available to users.
 To gather product feedback, one of the company’s founders recorded a simple 3-minute video demonstrating the features and advantages of the system they were building.
 The video went viral, helping increase the list of users interested in beta-testing the system.
 Interestingly, the files used in this video had the names of comic book characters.
 This choice aimed to attract early adopters, enthusiasts about new technologies and who are typically the first to test and buy new products.
 The MVP’s success confirmed the founders’ hypothesis that users were interested in a file synchronization and sharing system.

 However, MVPs can also be implemented as actual, albeit minimal, software apps.
 For example, in early 2018, our research group at UFMG started implementing an index of Brazilian papers in Computer Science.
-Our first decision was to build an MVP, covering only papers published in about 15 Software Engineering conferences.
+Our first decision was to build an MVP, covering only papers published in about 15 software engineering conferences.
 This initial version, implemented in Python, had fewer than 200 lines of code.
 The charts displayed by the MVP were simply Google Spreadsheets embedded in HTML pages.
-We initially called the index CoreBR and announced and promoted it on a mailing list for Brazilian Software Engineering professors.
+We initially called the index CoreBR and announced and promoted it on a mailing list for Brazilian software engineering instructors.

 3.5.2 Frequently Asked Questions